TelemetryDeck/docs/tql/funnels.md

 ## Filters

 For our filters, we want to grab all signals that might be relevant for the funnel.
-This means filtering for the app ID, for testmode, and all the signals that are interesting for the different stages of the funnel.
+This means filtering for the app ID, for test mode, and all the signals that are interesting for the different stages of the funnel.
 In our example, we can use an outer `and` filter to select `appID` and `isTestMode` and our inner `or` filter.

 ```json
 {